 1. What is IELTS?

 IELTS is the International English Language Testing System.
-It is the world's most popular English language test for higher education and global migration, with over 2.5 million IELTS tests taken in the last year.
+It is the world's most popular English language test for higher education and global migration, with over 2.7 million IELTS tests taken in 2015.
 IELTS is accepted as evidence of English language proficiency by over 9,000 organisations worldwide.
 IELTS is recognized as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.

 2. Should I take the Academic or General Training Module?

 3. What do I need in order to apply?